franciscozorrilla/Chalmers-iGEM2018/README.md

 ## Acknowledgements

 We would like to thank the following people for providing guidance, feedback, and support in our modeling approach: Eduard Kerkhoven, Benjamin Sanchez, Avlant Nilsson, Raphael Ferreira, Boyang Ji, and Angelo Limeta.
+Additionally, we would like to thank everyone at the Systems & Synthetic Biology division at Chalmers, for providing us with a nourishing work environment.

+##